OlivierAlgoet/Tensorflow2-GMM/README.md

 # Gaussian mixture model implemented using tensorflow 2.0

 This repository implements a Gaussian mixture model in tensorflow.<br>
-Note that the code can quickly be changed to have a GMM as last layer of a neural network This code can be run with tensorflow GPU to train the GMM accelearted
+Note that the code can quickly be changed to have a GMM as last layer of a neural network<br>
+This code can be run with tensorflow GPU to train the GMM accelearted
 ## Gumbel sampling
 Gumbel sampling is used such that the GMM can be used as latent layer for e.g. a variational autoencoder (see ref)